tudelft3d/latex-getting-started/README.md

 ### Online environment: Overleaf

 To start, we recommend you use the [online LaTeX environment Overleaf](https://www.overleaf.com) since it has a full installation of LaTeX and there is nothing to install.
+If you login with your TUDelft email, you get extra features (TUDelft pays for it).

 ### Local installation